 If certain optional external applications are wanted, there may be additional SW (not part of the Service Node) that also needs to be installed.
-Examples are the CSTA phase III WebService/SOAP protocol, management applications like the Provisioning Manager and the IP Phone SW Server (IPP), and CIL/SMDR post-processing applications.
+Examples are for the CSTA server, management applications like the Provisioning Manager and the IP Phone SW Server (IPP), and CIL/SMDR post-processing applications.
 See installation documentation for each function.